amadeuio/fruits-store/README.md

 }
 ```

+The app is constantly reading, rendering and updating this data according to user interactions, ensuring the app reflects the state correctly at all times.

+#### How does the filtering functionality work?

-The `filterFruits` function takes both `fruits` and `filters` and returns an array of the fruits that match the filters, the `fruitSection` component then renders this array, showing only the matching fruits on screen.
+The `filterFruits` function is the key to this functionality.
+It takes both `fruits` and `filters` and returns an array of the fruits that match the filters.

+The `fruitSection` component is rendering this array, showing only the matching fruits on screen.

-Because `fruits` and `filters` are state variables, a re-render is triggered everytime they change and `filterFruits` is re-called, ensuring the shown fruits are always up-to date with the state of the app.
+Because `fruits` and `filters` are state variables, a re-render is triggered everytime they change and `filterFruits` is re-called, ensuring the shown fruits are always up-to date with the the filters.

 ## Customization

-Because the app heavily relies on data, you can customize it by using your own product's data with realative ease and minimal code tweaks.
+Because the app is a representation of the fruit and filter data, you can customize it by simply editing that data with your own desired products and filters with relative ease and minimal code tweaks.

 Your own products data should be used with the same formatting in `fruits.ts`, and their correpsonding filters in `filters.ts`.
 Feel free to contact me if you need help with this.